Prerelease:Chrono Trigger (SNES)

 The second image is even more interesting, showing a newer, unfeasably compact 1000 AD overworld, a scene showing the Arc Impulse triple tech in a snowy mountain area (which may have been the inspiration for the Toriyama cover artwork or vice-versa), and three new screenshots.
 These show the Telepod scene (with what appears to be a slightly different Taban), one where the party speaks to a Goon enemy in Manoria Cathedral, and a bizarre Earthbound Village mockup.

-The upper-right screenshot on Page 2 also shows a bizarre fight with a completely different, larger Queen Zeal, while the upper-center one shows another triple tech mockup.
-It sure as hell doesn't look like Twister, the Crono/Robo/Ayla triple tech in the final, nor does it resemble any double tech of Crono/Ayla's - especially considering Robo's command window is open!
+The upper-right screenshot on page 2 also shows a bizarre fight with a completely different, larger Queen Zeal, while the upper-center one shows another triple tech mockup.
+It doesn't look like Twister, the Crono/Robo/Ayla triple tech in the final, nor does it resemble any double tech of Crono/Ayla's - especially considering Robo's command window is open!